 Hops are used in the brewing of beer and have been known for centuries to make you sleep deeper and relax you too.
 This is because they release a chemical which is known to have a sedative and relaxing effect.
 Put your hops into muslin sachets, add some lavender for an extra soothing and relaxing effect, and place your sachet beside your pillow.The hops will make you fall asleep and the lavender will relax and sedate you.

 10. Wild Lettuce

 Wild lettuce has a mild sedative effect on the body and is used to calm anxiety and to promote sleep.
 Wild lettuce has calming, relaxing, and pain relieving effects.
 Wild lettuce extract comes from the leaves, sap and seeds of Lactuca virosa, a wild leafy plant.
 Wild lettuce can be combined with valerian to enhance its sedative properties, and is available as a tea or as tablets.
 The use of wild lettuce is not advisable if you are pregnant or breastfeeding.

 11. California Poppy

 California poppy contains chemicals that might cause relaxation and sleepiness.
 It reduces anxiety, induces sleep and improves the quality of your sleep as well.
 You can combine it with valerian for a stronger sedative.
 You can use it as a tea or tincture.

-If you are interested in herbs and herbal remedies, you can find more useful information in the Herbal Remedies Guide.
+If you are interested in herbs and herbal remedies, you can find more useful information in my e-book the Herbal Remedies Guide.
 This guide will teach you how to treat common ailments using herbs: